jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

 need a specific CA bundle, Mozilla provides a commonly used CA bundle which you can download `here <https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt>`_ (this is maintained by the maintainer of cURL).
-Once you have a CA bundle available on disk, you can set the ``openssl.cafile`` PHP ini setting to point to the path to the file, allowing you to omit the ``verify`` request option.
+Once you have a CA bundle available on disk, you can set the ``openssl.cafile`` PHP .ini setting to point to the path to the file, allowing you to omit the ``verify`` request option.
 You can find much more detail on SSL certificates on the `cURL website <http://curl.haxx.se/docs/sslcerts.html>`_.